Our Trustees and Patrons

 Richard Armiger

-Richard Armiger is the Director of Regional Learning & Development.
+Richard Armiger is the Director of Ministries and Learning.
 Richard has worked for the Methodist Church in learning and development for the last 14 years.
 Richard has a passion for enabling people to flourish and achieve their full potential as God intends for all his people.
 He has previously worked for the BBC and run his own media and training company Active Media Publishing.
 Richard is a trained trainer in conflict transformation and appreciative inquiry.
 He is an MBTI (Myers Briggs) accredited practitioner.
 Richard is a Local Preacher, MBA qualified and has an MA in Mission and the World of Work.
 He is married with two children, a daughter aged 15 and a son aged 18, and enjoys walking, photography and spending time with his family.

 Mirella Yandoli